Debiasing Algorithm through Model Adaptation: Related Work

 \section{Related Work}

-\paragraph{Measuring bias in language model} Gender bias manifests in language models through various mechanisms measured by distinct of metrics, often leading to contrasting findings \citep{delobelle-etal-2022-measuring, vanderwal2023undesirable}.
-One common approach to operationalize bias is to compare the probability assigned by a model to sentences conveying neutral and stereotypical information \citep{nangia_crows-pairs_2020,nadeem_stereoset_2021}.
-Probability-based methods were criticized for being sensitive to the choice of stereotypical cues \citep{blodgett-etal-2021-stereotyping} and are hard to apply to auto-regressive models such as \llama{}.
+\paragraph{Measuring bias in language model} Gender bias in language models has multiple manifestations quantified by various metrics, which often show low mutual correlation \citep{delobelle-etal-2022-measuring, vanderwal2023undesirable}.
+One common approach to operationalize bias is to compare the probability assigned by a model to sentences conveying neutral and stereotypical information, e.g. SeteroSet \citep{nadeem_stereoset_2021}, CrowS-Pairs \citep{nangia_crows-pairs_2020}.
+Probability-based methods were criticized for being sensitive to the annotation choices \citep{blodgett-etal-2021-stereotyping} and are hard to apply to auto-regressive models such as \llama{}.

-Another popular method to estimate gender bias is based on the coreference task, where personal pronouns should be assigned to the correct antecedent in Winograd scheme \citep{levesque_winograd_nodate}.
+Another popular method to estimate gender bias is based on the coreference task, where personal pronouns should be assigned to the correct antecedent in Winograd scheme \citep{levesque_winograd_nodate}, e.g. WinoBias \citep{zhao_gender_2018}, Winogender \citep{rudinger_gender_2018}.
 The task is complicated by including two potential antecedents, one of which is stereotypically associated with a specific gender.
-The analysis of such examples shows that models struggle with solving non-stereotypical links \citep{rudinger_gender_2018,zhao_gender_2018}.
+The analysis of such examples shows that models struggle with solving non-stereotypical links.

 \paragraph{Debiasing methods} Similarly to the number of bias metrics, researchers proposed various debiasing methods \citep{stanczak_survey_2021, savoldi_etal_2021}.
 The common observation is that models learn the biases from training data \citep{navigli-etal-2023-biases}.
 Therefore, one approach is to curate the model's training corpus or expose it to gender-balanced data in fine-tuning step \citep{lu_gender_2019, ranaldi_trip_2023}.
 Alternatively, the model can be fine-tuned on a dataset of a balanced number of examples for each gender \citep{guo_auto-debias_2022, zmigrod_counterfactual_2019}.